 1921 Canada Census

-Did you know that the 1921 Canada Census will be released to the Library and Archives Canada (Bibliothèque et Archives Canada) on June 1, 2013?
+Did you know that the 1921 Canada Census was released to the Library and Archives Canada (Bibliothèque et Archives Canada) on June 1, 2013?
 Prior to this year the records were in the custody of custody of Statistics Canada.
 But the release of the 1921 records will not necessarily translate to immediate access by genealogists.

 During the afternoon session of our Fall Meeting we will discuss the status of the online release of the 1921 Canada Census, including the deployment process, the barriers to success, and the milestones that have been accomplished.